 - Regular photo-updates on your puppy’s progress throughout their training.

-- When you donate £5.00 a month you will also get a cute cuddly toy dog.
+- When you donate £5.00 a month you will also get a cute soft toy dog.

 Why Support Hearing Dogs for Deaf People?